-3. Colour lovers can choose from alpaca’s abundance of natural colours
+3. Color lovers can choose from alpaca’s abundance of natural colors

-With 22 official colours (plus their intermediate tones), alpaca is one of the richest fibres found in nature when it comes to colour.
+With 22 official colors (plus their intermediate tones), alpaca is one of the richest fibres found in nature when it comes to color.
 Although most breeds of alpaca are found in the traditional shades of black, brown and white, the fibre can feature in more than 200 hundred shades including some amazing shades of peach, red and maroon.

 4. Light as a feather: giving you incomparable comfort

 The alpaca fibre is naturally light because it has hollow air pockets which will store your body heat, resulting in an optimal superb warmth.
 The natural luxurious fluff that comes with alpaca fibre makes it comfortable to wear, even our classically designed thick winter coats feel as light as a feather.